zriyansh/signoz.io/comparisons/2024-02-28-newrelic-vs-prometheus.md

 date: 2024-02-28
 tags: [Tools Comparison]
 authors: daniel
-description: New Relic excels in providing comprehensive application monitoring solutions, while Prometheus specializes in metric collection.
-We have compared New Relic and Prometheus on important features like data collection, visualization capabilities, APM, data storage...
+description: New Relic and Prometheus are both monitoring tools.
+But while New Relic is a comprehensive application monitoring platform that offers a wide range of features, including Application Performance Monitoring (APM), log monitoring, infrastructure monitoring, and real-user monitoring, Prometheus is focused only on metrics monitoring...
 image: /img/blog/2024/02/newrelic-vs-prometheus-cover.webp
 hide_table_of_contents: false
 toc_min_heading_level: 2